 Cloud solutions can be accessed with just a broadband connection and a laptop so you literally can work from almost anywhere.
 This allows people to collaborate and communicate flawlessly from home, in remote offices or even when travelling.
 The emergence of cloud computing has given way to the mobile employee who can work on the go.
 Working on a hosted desktop all day has huge benefits including, if I need to finish some work at home, I just log back on to the cloud server from my home laptop and I see everything I was working on just before I left the office.

 The Cloud is Green

 If you are using cloud solutions, the need for onsite servers and hardware is almost done away with.
 This improves your company’s carbon footprint.
-What about the power hungry data centers you say?
-Well take a 1000 companies using a 1000 on site servers.
-If they all made the move to cloud computing, you have a 800 less servers with probably 200 pooled servers in the data center.
+What about the power-hungry data centres you say?
+Well, take 1000 companies using 1000 on-site servers.
+If they all made the move to cloud computing, you have 800 fewer servers with probably 200 pooled servers in the data centre.
 It’s a win-win situation.